 Take control today by booking an appointment with the Affordable Heating and Air experts.
 We focus on creating custom solutions to meet you and your system’s needs.

-Heat pump repairs in Los Angeles typically range between $150 and $650 for minor issues such as thermostat or refrigerant recharges.
-More significant repairs, like compressor or coil replacements, cost $1,300 to $2,500+.
-Service call fees generally range from $75 to $200.
-Overall, most homeowners pay around $350 to $500 for standard repairs.
+Heat pump repairs in Los Angeles typically range from $150 to $650 for minor issues such as thermostat replacement or refrigerant recharge.
+More significant repairs — compressor replacement, evaporator or condenser coil replacement — cost $1,300 to $2,500 or more.